SwethaMuralidharan/Foogle/README.md

 **SEARCH BY NAME**

-There will be a search bar located at the top of the page.
+There will be a search bar located at the top of the page for searching by restaurant name.

 *Story:*

 The user can type the name of the restaurant and the corresponding details will be displayed.
 User will be able to perform post/update/delete reviews for that restaurant.

+All other restaurants and its details will be hidden.

+Emptying this search bar will display all restaurants.

 **SPRINT 6:**

 **SEARCH BY CUISINE**

-There will be a dropdown menu where the user can also now search by which cuisine.
+There will be another search bar at the top of the page for searching by cuisine.

 *Story:*

-When the user decides to search by cuisine, a text box appears below the dropdown menu where they can key in specific cuisine names (ex Japanese, Italian, Mexican, etc).
-Once user keys in the cuisine name a list of restaurants of that cuisine are displayed below the text box.
+The user can type the cuisine name and the corresponding details will be displayed.
+User will be able to perform post/update/delete reviews for that restaurant.

-All other restaurants and its details are hidden.
+All other restaurants and its details will be hidden.

+Emptying this search bar will display all restaurants.

 **SPRINT 7:**